cartershanklin/pyspark-cheatsheet/README.md

 Compute average values of all numeric columns
 ---------------------------------------------

+This example uses Spark's `agg` function to aggregate multiple columns at once using a dictionary containing column name and aggregate function.
+This example uses the `avg` aggregate function.

 ```python
 numerics = set(["decimal", "double", "float", "integer", "long", "short"])
 exprs = {x[0]: "avg" for x in auto_df_fixed.dtypes if x[1] in numerics}